klgunst/T3NS/README.md

     network there is an extra bond which connects the bordering tensor to nothing.
     &END
-    List of sites. `*` depict branching sites and numbers represent physical sites where the number corresponds with the orbital in the FCIDUMP (counting starts from 0).
+    List of sites. '*' depict branching sites and numbers represent physical sites where the number corresponds with the orbital in the FCIDUMP (counting starts from 0).
     &END
     List of bonds.
 The bonds are specified by giving two tensors which it should connect.
-The number 'n' corresponds with the 'n'th tensor in the previously specified list of tensors.
+The number 'n' corresponds with the n'th tensor in the previously specified list of tensors.
+    To specify the bond connecting the n'th tensor with nothing (and thus specify that this tensor is a border), use:
+    -1 n

+    Every bond starts at a new line and the number of bonds should correspond with the previously defined amount.

+Once defined the files, a T3NS calculation can be executed by:

+    > T3NS inputfile

+Intermediate results are stored in the current working directory in hdf5 format and can be used to continue a calculation through:

+    > T3NS --continue=T3NSwav.h5 inputfile

+In this case, only the optimization scheme defined in the input file will be used for the continued calculation.
+Other specified options will be ignored and instead read from the hdf5 file.